sunzhengCDNM/MAP2B/README.md

    `source activate MAP2B-2022`

-   Every time you need to run MAP2B, please make sure the conda environment of MAP2B has been activated by running the above command.
-Now everything is ready for MAP2B :), Let's get started.
+   Make sure the conda environment of MAP2B has been activated by running the above command before you run MAP2B everytime.

+ * Run the following command to download the preconstructed unique 2b tag database:

+   `perl scripts/Download_MAP2B_DB_GTDB.pl database`

+   Resuming from a breakpoint is supported during database download.
+   Now, everything is ready for MAP2B :), Let's get started.

 ## Using MAP2B